TomLXXVI/python-hvac/README.md

 `PanelRadiator` is for panel radiators and class `RadiantFloorPanel` is for floor heating panels.
 Both classes can be used for design and analysis.

+**control**<br>
+This subpackage implements different types of controllers: on/off, PID, and PWM.
+Together with class `UnconditionedZone` in subpackage `cooling_load_calc`, these controller classes can be used to simulate a zone with a temperature controlled heating/cooling system.
+Script `example_02.py` in `docs/examples/heating_load_calc` shows an example with an on/off controller.

 Besides the aforementioned application-oriented packages, `hvac` also includes a number of more basic subpackages which are used throughout the modules of